wendywalsh/Austin_Utilities/README.md

 # Austin_Utilities

 Austing is still keeping it weird!
 We are also keeping it real!
-Austinites are proactive people, especially when if comes to caring for our cummity and environemnt.
-The city of Austin has several initiaties regarding environmental sustainability.
-Let's see how we are doing in heading toward a zero waste, energy conservation, and water conservation initiatives.
+Austinites are proactive people, especially when it comes to caring for our cummity and environemnt.
+The city of Austin has several initiatives regarding environmental sustainability.
+Let's see how we are doing reaching our a zero waste, energy conservation, and water conservation initiatives.

-The following data sets were downloaded from "Austin's Open Data Portal" (https://data.austintexas.gov/)
+Analysis completed on available data sets provided by "Austin's Open Data Portal  (https://data.austintexas.gov/)"